Nur Sutan Iskandar

 Muhammad Nur Sutan Iskandar, known as Nur Sutan Iskandar was born in Sungai Batang, West Sumatra on November 3, 1893 and died in Jakarta on November 28, 1975.
 He was prominent Indonesian author and most of productive writer in the Balai Pustaka generation.
 In 1919, he moved to Jakarta and joined to Balai Pustaka.
-He also translated novels by Alexandre Dumas, H. Rider Haggard, and Arthur Conan Doyle.
+He also translated novels by Alexandre Dumas, H. Rider Haggard, Arthur Conan Doyle, and other.